Blendify/blender-manual/blender_docs/manual/editors/3dview/object/relationships/groups.rst

    consult :doc:`this page </data_system/linked_libraries>`.
    In summary, :menuselection:`File --> Link / Append Link` Select a blend-file and, and then the group.
 Removing Groups
-   To remove a object from a group, under the object context button, open the "Groups" pane.
+   To remove a object from a group, in  the *Object Data* tab, open the "Groups" panel.
    Find the name of the group from which you wish to remove the object, and click the x to the right of the group name.